Are you looking for a way to build geolocation applications using Gravity Forms? 🗺️

 When you’re satisfied, publish your View and check it out on the front end.

 In this post, we showed you how to create a Gravity Forms geolocation directory using the GravityView Maps layout.
 So what are you waiting for?
-Learn more about the Maps layout today or check out our different licensing options.
+Learn more about the Maps layout today or test it out on your own free demo site.